The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Literature review

 The relation between vessel speed and fuel consumption is non-linear.
-Since fuel emissions are directly proportional to the fuel burnt, optimizing sailing speed becomes relevant from carrier and environmental perspective.
+Since fuel emissions are directly proportional to the fuel burnt, optimizing sailing speed becomes relevant from the carrier and environmental perspective.
 The policies of the IMO in the last years have raised debate on which measures to implement regarding speed optimization, speed reduction or slow steaming.
 In that aspect, multiple studies have been done analyzing the aspects and impacts of the different measures.
 Based on the scenario of slow steaming, \cite{kontovas2011a} investigated a berthing policy that aims at reducing the waiting time at port. \cite{psaraftis2013a}, \cite{wang2013a}, \cite{psaraftis2015b} and \cite{psaraftis2015a} presented taxonomies and surveys on speed models in the maritime transportation sector where the impacts and main trade-offs of slow steaming are analyzed and decision models proposed.
-The potential effect of a bunker levy on bulk carriers is analyzed in \cite{kapetanis2014a}.
-Simulations on a speed optimization model suggested that a flexible fuel levy could have effects both in long and short term with significant reductions in $CO_2$ emissions. \cite{psaraftis2019a} compared the impacts of imposing a speed limit and a bunker levy and showed that the latter is more recommendable to reduce maritime emissions and \cite{zis2020a} further considered the effect of weather conditions on the sailing speed giving a detailed description of different methodologies together with a taxonomy of the state-of-the-art research.